Skip to content

 • when you need to renew or replace a permit.

-The new scheme will make the application process easier, simpler and the same across the state.
-The new permit scheme will also better align with the COAG 2010 Australian Disability Parking Permit Scheme (ADPS).
+The scheme will make the application process easier, simpler and the same across the state.
+The permit scheme is better aligned with the COAG 2010 Australian Disability Parking Permit Scheme (ADPS).

 I want to apply for a permit